neilpatelll/OS-Project-3/devlog.md

 2. Adding batch operations for loading data
 3. Implementing a traversal algorithm for printing the tree
 4. Adding data export functionality

+# 2025-05-03 11:00am

+## Initial Thoughts
+With the core B-tree functionality complete, it's time to develop the command-line interface and utility functions.
+This will make the B-tree usable as a standalone tool for key-value storage and retrieval.

+## Goals for this Session
+1. Implement command-line interface with various operations
+2. Create a traversal algorithm for ordered output
+3. Add batch operations for loading from CSV files
+4. Create export functionality to save tree data
+5. Add proper error handling and user feedback

+## Command Structure
+I plan to implement the following commands:
+- create: Initialize a new index file
+- insert: Add a single key-value pair
+- search: Look up a value by key
+- load: Batch load key-value pairs from a CSV file
+- print: Output all key-value pairs in order
+- extract: Save all key-value pairs to a CSV file

+## Implementation Plan
+1. First, implement in-order traversal for ordered output
+2. Then create command handlers for each operation
+3. Add argument parsing and validation
+4. Implement proper error handling with user-friendly messages
+5. Test all commands with various inputs

+# 2025-05-04 5:00pm

+## Session Wrap-Up
+I've successfully implemented the command-line interface and utility functions for the B-tree index file.
+Here's what I accomplished:

+1. Command-line interface:
+   - Created a robust argument parser with subcommands for different operations
+   - Implemented handlers for create, insert, search, load, print, and extract commands
+   - Added comprehensive help text and usage examples for each command
+   - Implemented proper error handling with user-friendly messages

+2. Tree traversal:
+   - Implemented in-order traversal algorithm for ordered output
+   - Added depth tracking for pretty-printing the tree structure
+   - Created a recursive function that properly handles all node types

+3. Batch operations:
+   - Added CSV file loading with proper parsing and type conversion
+   - Implemented efficient bulk insertion that minimizes node splits
+   - Added progress reporting for large batch operations

+4. Export functionality:
+   - Created extract command to save all key-value pairs to CSV
+   - Added support for different output formats (CSV, JSON)
+   - Implemented sorting options for customized output order

+5. Error handling:
+   - Added proper exception handling throughout the codebase
+   - Created user-friendly error messages for common issues
+   - Added validation for all user inputs to prevent data corruption

+## Testing Performed
+I tested all commands with various inputs including:
+1. Creating new index files with different block sizes
+2. Inserting single key-value pairs with various data types
+3. Searching for existing and non-existing keys
+4. Loading large datasets from CSV files
+5. Printing trees of different sizes and depths
+6. Extracting data to different output formats

+The command-line interface now provides a complete solution for managing B-tree indexes.
+Users can create, modify, query, and export data with simple commands.

+## Final Thoughts
+This project has been an excellent learning experience.
+I've gained a much deeper understanding of:
+- How B-trees balance efficiency with disk I/O constraints
+- Binary serialization techniques for persistent storage
+- Memory management strategies for large data structures
+- Command-line interface design for data tools

+The implementation successfully meets all initial goals, providing an efficient disk-based B-tree index with a user-friendly interface.
+The code is well-structured and should be maintainable for future enhancements.

+## Future Enhancements
+If I were to continue developing this project, I would consider:
+1. Adding deletion operations to complete the CRUD functionality
+2. Implementing range queries for more flexible data retrieval
+3. Adding transaction support with atomic operations
+4. Optimizing for concurrent access in multi-threaded environments
+5. Creating a simple HTTP API for remote access to the index

+Overall, I'm very satisfied with the results of this project.
+The B-tree implementation provides good performance while maintaining the fundamental property of staying balanced as data is inserted.